Arroz al Horno

 Can Arroz al Horno be made vegetarian?

 It sure can.
-While this recipe traditionally is made using meat, there’s absolutely no reason why our vegetarian friends should be left out.
-Substitute the meat for a selection of hearty veg such as potato, sweet potato, asparagus, or artichoke.
+While this recipe traditionally is made using meat, we’ve also made a vegan arroz al horno.
+Substitute the meat for a selection of hearty veg such as asparagus, or artichoke.
+Garnish with some cherry tomatoes and you’ve got a fantastic vegetarian recipe that won’t disappoint.

 Nutrition facts